hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * The input of forward generator is a batch of fake target data with label=1
     * The input of backward generator is a batch of fake source data with label=1
     * The weights of discriminators are frozen
-* Generator is implemented with [U-Net][73]
-  * The problem of using autoencoder is, the lower level features are shared between both encoder and decoder layers, which is not suitable for image translation.
-  * U-Net is used to deal with this issue, it enables the free flow of feature-level info between paired encoder and decoder
-  * IN (Instance Normalization) is BN (Batch Normalization) per image/sample or per feature
-    * <b>In style transfer, it's important to normalize the contrast per sample, not per batch</b>.
-IN is equivalent to contrast normalization while BN breaks contrast normlaization.
-  * An encoder layer is made of `IN-LeakyReLU-Conv2D`, a decoder layer is made of `IN-ReLU-Conv2D`
-* PatchGAN is also an option in the discriminator.
-By choosing this option, you can divide an image into patches and predict real/fake for each patch, predict the probability
-  * Patches can overlap
-  * This can help improving the generated images' quality since an image will look more real if each of its sub-images looks more real
 * Loss functions
   * MAE (L1 loss) is used for cycle consistency check
     * CycleGAN suggests to give its weight as `λ=1`